-For more… ideas on how to cope with recruiters’ obscure questions, also see the Recruitish to English Dictionary to try and understand what they really mean even when they say good morning.
-Besides, you may find worth reading the unbelievable things a former recruiter confessed in the Interview with the former bastard.
+Besides, you may find worth reading the unbelievable things a former recruiter confessed in the interview with the former bastard.

 At the time our interview – a good few years ago – the former bastard sounded genuinely regretful for having been a recruiter and having done all the nasty things he admits in his confession.